 at the time the loss or damage is suffered, whichever is the lesser.

+[Section 24 amended by No. 8 of 2009 s.
+30.]

 25. Compensation where entry not shown on certificate

 (1) A person who suffers loss or damage arising from, or in connection with, the purchase of registrable goods is entitled to make application to the Commissioner for an order for payment of compensation, including costs to the applicant, if —